murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Procedures/Dungeon Procedure.md

 1. The DM describes the environment and rehashes the current situation, giving any pertinent information that is immediately noticeable to the characters.
 2. The players each declare which (one) action their characters will take during the cycle.
 Examples of common actions are:
-	- Moving through a Passages
+	- Moving through a Passage
 	- Searching a Room (particularly large Rooms might require you to state a specific area to search)
 	- Keeping an eye out for dangers to avoid being Surprised by anything unexpected
 	- Overcome an obstacle in your way such as a locked door or a trap